-If you are arrested for a Palm Beach Gardens DUI, the process will be very similar to other DUI's depending on if it is your first DUI, second DUI, third DUI or fourth or subsequent DUI.
+If you are arrested for a Palm Beach Gardens DUI, the process will be very similar to other DUIs depending on if it is your first, second, third, fourth, or subsequent DUI.
 One of the main differences is that your first court date will take place in the Palm Beach Gardens Courthouse.
-Since the arrest for you DUI occurred in Palm Beach Gardens, the case will begin in the northern Palm Beach County satellite courthouse.
-This does not mean that the case will stay in here throughout its pendency as the case could eventually be brought to the main courthouse in West Palm Beach.
+Since the arrest for your DUI occurred in Palm Beach Gardens, the case will begin in the northern Palm Beach County satellite courthouse.
+This does not mean that the case will stay in here throughout its pendency, as the case could eventually be brought to the main courthouse in West Palm Beach.

-Yes, periodically the Palm Beach Gardens Police Department will set up DUI checkpoints to net DUI arrests.
+Yes, periodically, the Palm Beach Gardens Police Department will set up checkpoints to net DUI arrests.
 The Palm Beach Gardens Police Department will also routinely participate in saturation patrols.
 A saturation patrol is a joint operation between the Palm Beach County Sheriff’s Office and other local municipal police departments.
 All these police agencies work together on a specific night with the end goal to net DUI arrests.
 These checkpoints are meant to keep the roadways safe and deter people from committing DUIs.

 The officers have confirmation bias.
 Confirmation bias is when a person tends to interpret evidence as confirming one’s beliefs.
-When an officer pulls someone over late at night and they are looking for a DUI the first things they notice are bloodshot eyes (because it is late at night and the driver is tired) and an odor of alcohol (because the driver had a drink).
+When an officer pulls someone over late at night, and they are looking for a DUI, the first things they notice are bloodshot eyes (because it is late at night and the driver is tired) and an odor of alcohol (because the driver had a drink).
 The officer believes the person is DUI and interprets any potential evidence as confirmation of the officer’s belief that the person is DUI.
 For example, a driver has trouble locating their registration and proof of insurance because it is dark out, the driver is nervous, and nobody knows where exactly these documents are in the glove box; then the officer interprets this as the person is intoxicated by alcohol.
-This is not necessarily true, but in the officer’s mind it confirms his belief.
+This is not necessarily true, but in the officer’s mind, it confirms his belief.

 There is no jail in Palm Beach Gardens.
 As such, you will eventually be transported to the Palm Beach County jail run by the Palm Beach County Sheriff’s Office on Gun Club Road in West Palm Beach.

 You will generally be released on your own recognizance after being in jail for eight (8) hours.
-This eight (8) hour period does not begin until after you are transported to the county jail in West Palm Beach.
+This eight (8)-hour period does not begin until after you are transported to the county jail in West Palm Beach.
 This is not always exact because it depends on how busy the jail is.
-If the jail is very busy it may take a little bit longer for the de-booking process.
+If the jail is very busy, it may take a little bit longer for the de-booking process.
 This also assumes that there is only a misdemeanor DUI arrest with no other charges.
-If there are other charges a bond may have to be posted before you are released, or you may have to be First Appeared before a Judge the next morning to determine a bond in your case.
+If there are other charges, a bond may have to be posted before you are released, or you may have to be First Appeared before a Judge the next morning to determine a bond in your case.